-NUR 204 ADVANCED NURSING: 10 hours.
+NUR 204 ADVANCED NURSING: 15 hours.
 Prerequisite: Grade C or better in NUR 202 and must have passed Regents' Test.
-Four lecture hours and eighteen hospital laboratory hours.
-This course comprises study and laboratory experience in caring for the patient with complex needs resulting from dysfunctions involving proliferation and maturation of cells and burns.
+Six lecture hours and eighteen hospital laboratory hours.
+This course comprises study and laboratory experience in caring for the patient with complex needs resulting from dysfunctions involving proliferation and maturation of cells, burns, neurological problems and care of the geriatric patient.
 The course includes planning and implementing nursing care utilizing principles relating to primary and team nursing care concepts.
 A study of current trends in nursing practice and the relationships, opportunities and responsibilities of the Registered Nurse will be included.
 Spring.